-We also recognise the gendered nature of peer-on-peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators).
+We also recognise the gendered nature of peer-on-peer abuse.
 However, all peer-on-peer abuse is unacceptable and will be taken seriously.

 Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this Safeguarding Policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour: